griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ### Dunicleotide Variant

 5120-16: AASDH (V140L): there is a true dinucleotide variant that is captured separately and therefore this one should be rejected since it only addresses one incorrectly.

+### Complex Variant
+(TODO: need to check if we can include this as an example)
+MCDB044: MAP2: There is a DNP adjacent to and in phase with a 28-base deletion.
+Manually looked at the wild-type sequence, and all mutations and translated the sequence to predict the appropriate peptide sequence that should be incorporated in the design.

 ### transcript not expressed
 5120-17: ADPRHL1 - was removed from consideration - the expressed transcript does not contain the mutation